-1. ELEMENTARY SCHOOL PROGRAMS
+1. ELEMENTARY SCHOOL PROGRAMS (K-6)

 The Pennsylvania Core Academic Standards form the basis for curriculum, along with the District's Instructional Design.
 Generally, classes are grouped heterogeneously.
 Flexibility is afforded building administrators and teachers to adjust grouping as needed.
 There will be no "departmentalization" in K-4.
-"Departmentalization" in grade 5 may occur based on teacher recommendation, administrator approval, and student needs.

 - a.
-READING A comprehensive literacy framework that integrates all components of reading and language arts is at the core of reading instruction.
+READING A comprehensive literacy framework that emphasizes structured literacy and integrates all components of reading and language arts is at the core of reading instruction.
 Comprehensive literacy uses a gradual release of responsibility model and a variety of resources to support instruction.
 Supplemental and enrichment materials for students are available as needed.
-Benchmark Education's Benchmark Literacy Program is used in all grades.
+Houghton Mifflin Harcourt's (HMH) "Into to Reading" is used in all grades K-6.
+95% Group Core is used in grades K-5.
 Title I reading is available in Title I buildings for students qualifying for assistance. - b.
 ENGLISH/LANGUAGE ARTS (ELA) Language arts emphasize skills in communication, including grammar, composition, speaking, listening, writing, spelling, handwriting, thinking, and study skills.